kkots/ggxrd_hitbox_overlay_2211/README.md

 - Johnny Bacchus Sigh: If the opponent's center of body (marked with an extra small point) is within the circle, Bacchus Sigh will connect on the next frame.

+- Jack-O' Ghost Pickup Range: The displayed vertical box around each Ghost (house) shows the range in which Jack-O's origin point must be in order to pick up the Ghost or gain Tension from it.
+This is only displayed when the 'showJackoGhostPickupRange' setting in the INI is on (in UI it's located at main mod's UI - Character Specific - Show Jack-O' Ghost Pickup Range).

+- Jack-O' Aegis Field Range: The white circle shows the range where the Ghosts' or Servants' origin points must be in order for them to receive protection of the Field.
+This display must be enabled with the 'showJackoAegisFieldRange' setting in the INI file (located in mod's UI - Character Specific - Show Jack-O' Aegis Field Range).

+- Jack-O' Servant Attack Range: The white box around each Servant shows the area where the opponent's player's origin point must be in order for the Servant to initiate an attack.
+This display must be enabled with the 'showJackoServantAttackRange' setting in the INI file (located in mod's UI - Character Specific - Show Jack-O' Servant Attack Range).

 ### Outlines lie within their boxes/on the edge

 If a box's outline is thick, it lies within that box's bounds, meaning that two boxes intersect if either their fills or outlines touch or both.
 This is relevant for throwboxes too.